KingAkeem/finance-analyzer/README.md

 - **Ollama connection issues**: Ensure the Ollama service is running and accessible at `http://localhost:11434` (or the configured URL)
 - **GPU acceleration**: Verify your GPU drivers (ROCm or CUDA) are properly installed
-- **Rate limiting**: If Yahoo Finance blocks requests, try modifying the User-Agent in `get_headlines()`

-## License

-MIT

-## Contributing

-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you'd like to change.

-This README provides:
-1. Clear project description
-2. Installation instructions for both Docker and manual setup
-3. Usage examples
-4. Configuration options
-5. Troubleshooting tips
-6. License and contribution information

-You may want to customize:
-- The repository URL
-- License information
-- Any additional configuration options specific to your setup
-- Contribution guidelines if you want to open the project to contributorsGG